juliendoutre/juliendoutre.github.io/content/posts/computers-and-numbers.md

 ---
 title: "How do computers understand and store numbers?"
-description: "How do computers understand and store numbers?"
+summary: "How do computers understand and store numbers?"
 date: "2024-03-25"
+draft: true
 ---

 {{< lead >}}How do computers understand and store numbers?{{< /lead >}}